 4.5.
 Europe supports NOC to the Section II Article 23 and does not support reopening the difficult discussions associated with No. 23.13 and its sub-provisions.

+4.6.
+Europe proposes to modify No. 5.462A to include the results of the studies contained in Recommendation ITU-R F.1502 and to consequently suppress Resolution 124 (Rev.WRC-2000

 Background